K

 NAGAH: n. pejorative for a black person

 NAGO: n.
 Yoruba person, practice or language.
-From Ewe anago-Yoruba
+From Ewe anago-Yoruba person

 NAH: adv. will not.
 Emphatic as in "Me nah do that"